macklab/hippcircuit/magetbrain/README.md

     > module load cobralab/2019b
     > source /project/m/mmack/mmack/project/software/MAGeTbrain/bin/activate

 These commands can be entered in the command line or they can included at the beginning of a script.
-After
+After running them, you will have access to the main MAGeTbrain commands (e.g., mb).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxOTI5MTIxNV19
+eyJoaXN0b3J5IjpbODY3Mzk2NTRdfQ==
 -->